realabdulkhaliq/Prompting-Guide-for-Agentic-AI/README.md

 GPT-4.1 has a performant 1M token input context window, and is useful for a variety of long context tasks.

-_Long context tasks: including structured document parsing, re-ranking, selecting relevant information_
+_Long context tasks: including structured document parsing, re-ranking, selecting relevant information, and performing multi-hop reasoning using context._

 ## 3. Chain of Thought